-The following examples describe the application of the framework to specific circumstances and relationships that may create threats to independence.
-The examples describe potential threats created and safeguards that may be appropriate to eliminate the threats or reduce them to an acceptable level.
-The examples are not intended to be comprehensive or all-inclusive.
+Rule 204 and its related Guidance describe the application of the framework to specific circumstances and relationships that may create threats to independence.
+The provisions describe potential threats created and safeguards that may be appropriate to eliminate the threats or reduce them to an acceptable level.
+The circumstances that are described are not intended to be comprehensive or all-inclusive.
 In practice, when independence is required, members and firms should assess the implications of all circumstances and relationships and, where required, assess those of network firms, to determine whether there are threats to independence that are other than clearly insignificant and, if they exist, whether safeguards can be applied to satisfactorily address them.
 In situations where safeguards are not available to reduce a threat or threats to an acceptable level, the only possible actions are to eliminate the activity, interest or relationship creating the threats, or to refuse to accept or continue the assurance engagement.